nogginbox/NogginAuth/README.md

 # Noggin.NetCore Auth
-A simple library for doing social logins in .NET Core MVC.
-Does the logging in part, but has no opinion on how you store details about your users.
+A simple library for doing social authentication in .NET Core MVC.
+It authenticates that people are who they say they are, but does not authorise them and has no opinion on how you store details about your users.

 Instructions can be found at the [.NETCore Auth project site](http://coreauth.nogginbox.co.uk).